abusufiyanbelif/bmsssolapur-v2/docs/TROUBLESHOOTING.md

 ### Solution for Deployed App (Firebase App Hosting)

-If you see this error in your deployed application, it means the App Hosting service account needs to be granted permission to access other Google Cloud services.
+If you see this error in your deployed application, it means the App Hosting service account needs to be granted permission to access the database and other services.

-#### What is the App Hosting Service Account?
-Think of a service account as a special, non-human "user" that represents your application.
-When your Next.js code runs on Firebase's servers, it uses the **"Firebase App Hosting compute engine default service account"** as its identity.

-When this backend code tries to access Firestore or Cloud Storage, it tells Google Cloud, "I am the App Hosting service account for project 'baitul-mal-connect'."
-Google Cloud then checks what permissions (IAM roles) that account has.
-By default, it doesn't have permission to access other services, which is why you see the `UNAUTHENTICATED` error.

-#### The Fix (Option 1: Google Cloud Console UI)

-To fix this, you must grant the necessary roles to this service account.
-A **Role** is a collection of permissions.
-For security, your service account is created with minimal access.
-You must manually grant it the "job titles" it needs to do its work.

-**Required Roles for This Application:**

-1.  **`Cloud Datastore User`**: **This is the most critical role.** It grants permission to read from and write to your Firestore database.
-Without this, your app cannot fetch or save any data.
-2.  **`Storage Admin`**: This role grants full control over files in Firebase Storage, which is necessary for uploading and managing user-generated content like donation proofs or profile pictures.
-3.  **(Optional) `Firebase Admin`**: A broader role that often covers most necessary permissions if the others don't work.

-**Step-by-Step Instructions:**

 1. Go to the **[IAM & Admin page](https://console.cloud.google.com/iam-admin/iam)** in your Google Cloud Console.
 2. Make sure you have selected the correct project (`baitul-mal-connect`).
-3. Find the service account (the "principal") with the name **"Firebase App Hosting compute engine default service account"**.
-Its email will look like `firebase-app-hosting-compute@baitul-mal-connect.iam.gserviceaccount.com`.
+3. Find the service account with the name **"Firebase App Hosting compute engine default service account"**.
+Its email will look like `[PROJECT_NUMBER]-compute@developer.gserviceaccount.com`.
 4. Click the **pencil icon** (Edit principal) for that row.
 5. In the slide-out panel, click **+ ADD ANOTHER ROLE**.
-6. Search for and add the roles listed above (`Cloud Datastore User`, `Storage Admin`), one by one.
+6. Search for and add the following roles, one by one:
+    *   **Cloud Datastore User**: Required for reading from and writing to Firestore.
+    *   **Firebase Admin**: **Required for managing users in Firebase Authentication (e.g., creating, deleting, or syncing them from the seed page).**
+    *   **Storage Admin**: Required for listing and accessing files in Firebase Storage.
 7. Click **SAVE**.
 8. The change should take effect within a minute or two.
 The application will then have the correct permissions to access all backend services.

-#### The Fix (Option 2: gcloud Command-Line)

-As an alternative to the UI, you can grant the required roles using the `gcloud` CLI in your terminal.

-1.  **Set your project**: Make sure your `gcloud` CLI is configured for the correct project:
-    ```bash
-    gcloud config set project baitul-mal-connect
-    ```

-2.  **Define Service Account**: Set an environment variable for the service account email.
-    ```bash
-    export SERVICE_ACCOUNT=$(gcloud projects describe baitul-mal-connect --format='value(projectNumber)')-compute@developer.gserviceaccount.com
-    ```

-3.  **Grant Roles**: Run the following commands one by one to grant the necessary permissions:

-    *Grant Firestore access:*
-    ```bash
-    gcloud projects add-iam-policy-binding baitul-mal-connect \
-      --member="serviceAccount:$SERVICE_ACCOUNT" \
-      --role="roles/datastore.user"
-    ```

-    *Grant Storage access (for file uploads):*
-    ```bash
-    gcloud projects add-iam-policy-binding baitul-mal-connect \
-      --member="serviceAccount:$SERVICE_ACCOUNT" \
-      --role="roles/storage.admin"
-    ```

-    *Grant broad Firebase admin access (optional, but can resolve many permission issues):*
-    ```bash
-    gcloud projects add-iam-policy-binding baitul-mal-connect \
-      --member="serviceAccount:$SERVICE_ACCOUNT" \
-      --role="roles/firebase.admin"
-    ```

-4. It may take a minute for the permissions to propagate.
-Redeploying your App Hosting backend may be required to apply the changes.

 ---